visualia/visualia_original/README.md

   };
 };

-// We are wrapping p5 sketch into a Visualia component
+// We are creating a wrapper component <pfive-example />

 export const PfiveExample = {
   setup() {